 A presentation of various formulas is given.
 Many of these findings have no explanation whatsoever.
 One is related to the mass ratio of the neutron and proton: 1.00137841917.
-They were found using a variety of methods using either a HP-15C calculator in 1988 to the current database of constants of the author which consist of 12.3 billion entries.
+Other expression are given to the mass ratio of the neutron and the electron.
+They were found using a variety of methods using either a HP-15C calculator in 1988 to the current database of constants of the author which consist of 13.155 billion entries.